edobranchi/PokeTCG_downloader/README.md

-# Pokemon TCG Images and logo automatic downloader
+# Pokemon TCG Images and logos automatic downloader

 This repository contains two Python scripts designed to download and process Pokemon Trading Card Game (TCG) data from the TCGdex API.
 These tools help you create a local database of card metadata, images, and set information for use in applications.